 Layerbase Cloud

-Free tier with PostgreSQL, MySQL, SQLite, DuckDB, libSQL, Valkey, and Redis.
+Free tier with PostgreSQL, MariaDB, SQLite, Redis, Valkey, DuckDB, TypeDB, and LibSQL.
 No credit card.
+The other 13 engines start at $5/mo.

 Connection